zodnrk/handout/handout.md

 are included in your next commit
 * `git add <pathspec>` - add the specified file (also multiple files and globing allowed) to the next commit (stage the file)
-* `git restore --staged <pathspec>` - remove the specified file from the commit list (unstage the file), but keep the local changes
+* `git restore --staged <pathspec>` - remove the specified file from the index (unstage the file), but keep the local changes
 * `git commit -m <message>` - commit the staged files and add the specified commit message
 * `git diff` - show changes between the latest commit and the working copy